lilyrsun/FL2025_Group_7/README.md

 ## How to Run
 &lt;Instructions for how to run your project.
 Include the URI to your project at the top if applicable.&gt;

-use cloudflare to change http to https and update the urls in the .env file
+use cloudflared to change http to https and update the urls in the .env file `cloudflared tunnel --url http://localhost:54321` and add it to the google cloud console visit `http://localhost:54323/project/default/database/schemas` to see database structure